umiccpilot1/ICCKrisKringleWebApp/MAGIC_LINK_FIX_DOCUMENTATION.md

 - Use the first matching link found

 **Benefits:**
-- ✅ Any valid magic link can be used (not just the most recent)
+- âœ… Any valid magic link can be used (not just the most recent)
-- ✅ Handles multiple reminder emails gracefully
+- âœ… Handles multiple reminder emails gracefully
-- ✅ Still validates expiry and usage status
+- âœ… Still validates expiry and usage status

 ### 2. Invalidate Old Magic Links When Creating New Ones